davidwrede/chef-web-docs-1/includes_custom_resources/includes_custom_resources.rst

+.. tag custom_resources_summary

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
-..
 This file is hooked into a slide deck

 A custom resource:

-* Is a simple extension of |chef|
+* Is a simple extension of Chef
 * Is implemented as part of a cookbook
 * Follows easy, repeatable syntax patterns
-* Effectively leverages resources that are built into |chef|
+* Effectively leverages resources that are built into Chef
-* Is reusable in the same way as resources that are built into |chef|
+* Is reusable in the same way as resources that are built into Chef

-For example, |chef| includes built-in resources to manage files, packages, templates, and services, but it does not include a resource that manages websites.
+For example, Chef includes built-in resources to manage files, packages, templates, and services, but it does not include a resource that manages websites.

+.. end_tag